 Outside of mobile phone plans, there are other online shared accounts with limited costs and no long-term contract – think of services like iTunes, Netflix, Google Play, Gmail, Dropbox, Shutterfly among others.
 Separating couples, whether they’re separating for a period of time or permanently in the process of filing for divorce, should review each service to determine if a shared account makes sense to maintain given the circumstances.

 Just as with the mobile phone plans, these other shared accounts should also be discussed with your ex-spouse to determine the protocol for bill payment (if there is a cost associated with the account), user agreements, and/or the immediate or future termination of the shared account.
 No doubt these may be tough conversations to have with your ex-spouse and there may be no easy answers.
 However, both parties must find an amicable solution that fits the changing status of the familial relationship.

 Shared Accounts Usually Mean Shared Passwords

-Final note on disconnecting or changing online services – if your employer, family and friends or children’s school and teachers connect with you via any of the shared account(s), be sure be sure to get in touch with them early on and let them know the best way(s) to reach you.
-It’s all too easy to lose contact phone numbers, emails, addresses, important appointment dates and the like in the process of changing or disconnecting online accounts.
+A final note on disconnecting or changing online services – if your employer, family, and friends or children’s school and teachers connect with you via any of the shared account(s), be sure to get in touch with them early on and let them know the best way(s) to reach you.
+It’s all too easy to lose contact phone numbers, emails, addresses, important appointment dates, and the like in the process of changing or disconnecting online accounts.
 In cases of emergency, they may have no way to get in touch with you.
 Take the time to connect with them, update your new contact information as needed to avoid any concerns or issues down the road.